telerik/maui-docs/knowledge-base/custom-appointment-scheduler-net-maui.md

 ## Solution

 To include extra properties in the appointment model, implement a custom class that inherits from `Telerik.Maui.Controls.Scheduler.Appointment`.
-Ensure to override the `Copy` and `CopyFrom` methods for proper data handling.
+Override the `Copy` and `CopyFrom` methods for proper data handling.
 Additionally, utilize a custom `AppointmentTemplate` to display the new properties in the Scheduler.

 ### Step 1: Create a Custom Appointment Class

 Define a custom class that extends `Appointment` and add your custom properties.
-Override `Copy` and `CopyFrom` methods to ensure the custom properties are correctly handled during internal operations.
+Override the `Copy` and `CopyFrom` methods to ensure the custom properties are correctly handled during internal operations.

 ```csharp
 public class MyCustomAppointment : Appointment